Antony Silva: Rubio Ñu

 After a brief spell in Brazil, Silva returned to Paraguay and signed for Club Rubio Ňú and quickly established himself as the main goalkeeper.
 On 29 January 2010 Silva was suspended by the Paraguayan Football Federation for doping, which Silva denied.
 Following the suspension it was reported that New York Red Bulls was interested in Silva.

 Deportes Tolima

 Silva signed in June 2010 with Deportes Tolima of Colombia, with which Silva played 140 matches.

 3 de Febrero

 In February 2014, Silva was officially presented as new goalkeeper for Ciudad del Este club 3 de Febrero for the Primera División season, returning to play in Paraguay after four years.
-Silva still had a contract wth his club in Colombia until 30 June 2014, but some administration differences forced his exit.
+Silva still had a contract with his club in Colombia until 30 June 2014, but some administration differences forced his exit.
 Since the beginnings of 2014, Odair dos Santos from 3 de Febrero intended to count with Silva at the club.